Zhang Cang: Military career

-Zhang Cang finished his military career after Han Empire put down the rebellion of King Yan.
+Political career

 For his merits, Zhang Cang was titled Marquis of Beiping.
 When Xiao He became the empire's prime minister, Zhang Cang was appointed as the Minister of Audit, working as assistant to Prime Minister, because of his expertise in mathematics and music.

 In 195 BC, Ying Bu the King of Huainan Kingdom rose up against Han Empire and soon was defeated and killed, Liu Bang nominated his youngest son Liu Chang as the King of Huainan Kingdom.
 Zhang Cang was appointed as the Prime Minister of Huainan.
 In 181, Zhang Cang came back to Chang'an, the capital of Han Empire, and took the position of Yushi Daifu, the vice Prime Minister and the Supreme Justice of the Empire.
 The next year, as the member of the clique of meritorious generals and minister, Zhang Cang took part in the coup d'état against Empress Dowager Lü and extinguished the Lü's family as soon as she died.
-Then Zhang Cang also took part in electing Liu Heng the King of Dai Kingdom as the Emperor.
+Then Zhang Cang also took part in electing Liu Heng the King of Dai Kingdom as the future Emperor.

 In BC176, Guan Ying died, and Zhang Cang succeeded to his position of Prime Minister of the Empire; staying in the position for more than ten years.
-At the end of rule of Emperor Xiaowen (Liu Heng), he participated in the cosmological argument concerning the position of the Han Dynasty in correlation with the wu xing.
-Some scholars thought Han Dynasty corresponded to Earth, and must change the color of emperor and minister's uniforms into yellow.
+At the end of rule of Emperor Xiaowen (Liu Heng), he participated in the cosmological argument concerning the position of the Han dynasty in correlation with the wu xing.
+Some scholars thought the Han dynasty corresponded to Earth, and must change the color of emperor and minister's uniforms into yellow.
 Meanwhile, the right correlate was Water, and so the empire must continue to use black as the noblest color as usual.
 The current correlate was established by Zhang Cang upon the foundation of the empire.
 However, a yellow dragon was found in Chengji (modern Gansu Province) was used as an argument against his theory.
 Correspondingly, the Emperor established a new era, to Zhang's discontent.
 As a result, Zhang Cang resigned his post saying that he was enough old and ill.

 Zhang Cang died in 152 BC, being more than 100 years of age.
 He was given the posthumous title "Wen" (文), and entered history as Marquis Wen of Beiping.

-Thought
+Scholarly legacy

-Zhang Cang is described as a prominent master of the calendar and music theory of his time, making great contributions to System Construction of Han Dynasty according to Sima Qian's record.
+Zhang Cang is described as a prominent master of the calendar and music theory of his time, making great contributions to System Construction of the Han dynasty according to Sima Qian's record.
 Zhang Cang is regarded as the representative of Yin-Yang School; his writings edited into the book bearing his name.

 It is believed that The Nine Chapters on the Mathematical Art, the most important book in early history of Chinese mathematics, was edited by him.